huggingface/blog/bloom-megatron-deepspeed-technology.md

 BLOOM's architecture is very similar to [GPT3](https://en.wikipedia.org/wiki/GPT-3) with a few added improvements as will be discussed in this article.

-The compute was generously donated to this project by [IDRIS](http://www.idris.fr/) through [JeanZay Supercomputer](http://www.idris.fr/jean-zay/).
+The model was trained on [Jean Zay](http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html), the French government-funded super computer that is managed by GENCI and installed at [IDRIS](http://www.idris.fr/), the national computing center for the French National Center for Scientific Research (CNRS).
+The compute was generously donated to the project by GENCI.

 The following hardware was used during the training: